FSMA Compliant Water Testing

 Interview with Pingree Farms

 In this episode, Produce Safety Technician Micah Hutchison interviews Clarence Price with Pingree Farms in Detroit.
-Clarence discusses what the farm has to offer, the links Pingree Farms has with the history of agriculture in Detroit, and the benefits of urban farming and urban market gardening.
+Clarence discusses the history of ag in Detroit, the food safety practices at Pingree Farms, and the benefits of urban farming and urban market gardening.
 Funding for this podcast was made possible in part by the Food and Drug Administration through grant PAR-16-137.
-The views expressed in the posted materials do not necessarily reflect the official policies of the Department of Health and Human Services, nor does any mention of trade names, commercial ..read more
+The views expressed in the posted materials do not necessarily reflect the official policies of the Department of Health and Human Services, nor does any mention of trade names, commercial practices or organization ..read more

 Visit website